Cell Division and Cytoskeleton

 Our Research

-- mechanisms of chromosome congression and segregation during mitosis
+- Mechanisms of chromosome congression and segregation during mitosis

-- regulation of microtubule dynamics
+- Regulation of microtubule dynamics

 Group Leader: Marin Barisic